zikuan/p4/SIGCOMM_2015/README.md

 ### What you need to do

-1. Update the provided [P4 program] (flowlet_switching/p4src/simple_router.p4)
+1. Update the provided [P4 program](flowlet_switching/p4src/simple_router.p4) to
-to perform TCP flowlet switching.
+perform TCP flowlet switching.
 In our case, it requires adding 2 tables to the ingress pipeline.
 Remember that you can omit the 'reads' attribute for a table.
 In this case, providing you configure the default action of the table correctly, the default action will always be performed.

-2. Update [commands.txt] (flowlet_switching/commands.txt) to configure your new
+2. Update [commands.txt](flowlet_switching/commands.txt) to configure your new tables.
-tables.

 3. Run the above test again.
 Observe how the list of ports alternate between 1